oculus-samples/Unity-SharedSpaces/README.md

 	<img src="./Media/dashboard/dashboard_destinations.png"  width="800">
 </div>

-SharedSpaces has four destinations: a Lobby, three private rooms (the red, green and blue rooms) and one public room (the purple room).
+SharedSpaces has five destinations: a Lobby, three private rooms (the red, green and blue rooms), and one public room (the purple room).
 Here are the settings for each of them.

 | API Name | Deeplink Message | Display Name | Description |
 | :--- | :--- | :--- | :--- |